SeeuSim/TikTokHangMan/README.md

-# TikTok Youth Camp Project B - Hangman app
+# TikTok Youth Camp Project A - Hangman app

 This is a Hangman app built with React and CSS, with the inline JSX syntax enabled by React making there no need for a separate html document.